Jsonldresume/lab-web/README.md

 ### Building from Source

 Want to run your own instance of Json-ld lab-web?
 You are very much free to do so.
-Follow 3 easy steps:
+Follow 3 easy steps.
+Open cmd (command prompt/terminal) and follow the steps below:

-1. First, clone this project repository
+1. First, clone this project repository and go to the cloned folder, by running the below two commands.

 ```
 git clone https://github.com/jsonldresume/lab-web.git
 cd lab-web
 ```

-2. Run npm install to install dependencies for the project
+2. Run npm install to install dependencies for the project, like below.

 ```
 npm install